- About Us

-Radford Software specialise in inventory and traceability software applications for the horticultural sector.
-Their wide-ranging software solutions cover the full lifecycle of fresh produce from orchard to packhouse to consumer.
+Radford Software specialises in inventory and traceability software applications for the horticultural sector.
+Their wide-ranging software solutions cover the full lifecycle of fresh produce from orchard to packhouse to the consumer.

 Initially one of eight software providers to the post-harvest kiwifruit industry, they are now the only independent software supplier in that category.
 Based in Tauranga in New Zealand, their software solutions are used in a multitude of categories all over New Zealand and internationally.

 As the company grew, founder and owner, Phil Radford saw an opportunity for both technical and people efficiency gains.
 Specifically, he wanted to see improvement in their time to market, their quality, and to simplify their product offering.